 Samuel Harris Green, Jr. was born in Marblehead, Massachusetts on May 2, 1773, the son of Samuel H. and Elizabeth Roads Green.

 Green’s father was a privateer captain in the American Revolution, and the son must have gone to sea at an early age.
 Before the War of 1812 he sailed in command of several merchant vessels out of Marblehead.

-Green joined Constitution’s crew as a quartermaster on 5 October 1813 while the ship was at Boston, MA undergoing repair.
-He was finally discharged and transferred to USS Enterprise on 7 July 1815.
+Green joined Constitution’s crew as a quartermaster on October 5, 1813 while the ship was at Boston, Massachusetts undergoing repair.
+He was finally discharged and transferred to USS Enterprise on July 7, 1815.

 The quartermaster was appointed by the sailing master and assisted the master’s mates with their duties.
 He helped supervise the stowage of ballast and provisions, coiled the anchor cables in the tier, supervised the men at the helm, and kept time with the watch-glasses.
 A quartermaster made $18.00 per month and received one ration per day.

 Green was the victim of an unfortunate accident.
 In his pension application, he said, “While cruising off Barbados, one night when beating to arms, he was severely and badly wounded in the leg by being accidentally cut and bruised by an iron hoop.”
 As a surgeon who examined him in 1837 put it, the wound “consisted of a fracture to the fore part of the bone of his leg by an iron hoop connected with a match-tub in a dark night & which resulted in an incurable running sore which always has & probably always will be a great deal of trouble to him.”